v12technology/fluxtion/docs/sections/helloworld_imperative.md

 # Java code

 All the elements are joined together using an imperative style in the Fluxtion builder.
 There are two style of class in the example, pojo nodes that hold processing logic and events that are fed into the EventProcessor.

 The example [Main method]({{page.example_src}}/Main.java) constructs an EvenProcessor, initialises it and fires events to the processor for processing

+## Adding user classes to event processor
+[AOT Builder]({{page.example_src}}/AotBuilder.java) class is called by the fluxtion maven plugin at build time generating an event processor source file.
+AotBuilder adds user classes imperatively to the EventProcessorConfig in the buildGraph method.
+Source generation configuration is handled in the configureGeneration method.

+{% highlight java %}
+public class AotBuilder implements FluxtionGraphBuilder {

+    @Override
+    public void buildGraph(EventProcessorConfig eventProcessorConfig) {
+        eventProcessorConfig.addNode(new BreachNotifier());
+    }

+    @Override
+    public void configureGeneration(FluxtionCompilerConfig fluxtionCompilerConfig) {
+        fluxtionCompilerConfig.setClassName("BreachNotifierProcessor");
+        fluxtionCompilerConfig.setPackageName("com.fluxtion.example.imperative.helloworld.generated");
+    }
+}
+{% endhighlight %}

 ## Pojo classes